 Monitoring and advocacy to strengthen the wellbeing of all WA children and young people

-More than 15,000 children and young people from all regions of WA have shared their views on their health, safety, family and school life and how they see their place in society in the Commissioner’s second Speaking Out Survey – creating a picture of what it is like to grow up in WA.
+Through this survey, 16,532 children and young people from all regions of WA have shared their views and opinions about their health, safety, family and school life and how they see their place in society.

-The survey fieldwork has been extended in the second half of 2021 with grant funding from Lotterywest to reach children outside of mainstream education, including students with special needs and those in remote communities.
+In 2021 grant funding was received from Lotterywest to extend the survey to reach children outside mainstream education, including students with special needs and those in remote communities.
 This project included conducting the survey with:

 Decline in the wellbeing of Australian girls

-A key finding in WA’s inaugural Speaking Out Survey of 2019 was that female young people consistently rated their wellbeing below that of their male peers, reporting higher rates of stress, low life satisfaction and not feeling happy about themselves.
+A key finding in WA’s inaugural Speaking Out Survey in 2019 was that female young people consistently rated their wellbeing below that of their male peers, reporting higher rates of stress, low life satisfaction and not feeling happy about themselves.
 This concerning finding was confirmed in the 2021 survey.

 Child Safe Organisations